 In the larger forms of the Von Lepel spark gap, the copper discs are water cooled.
+In the larger forms of the Von Lepel spark gap, the copper discs are water cooled.
 The arc or spark gap may operate on very low direct current voltages, since the gap is separated by such a small distance.
 Whether the discharge takes place in the form of an arc or in the form of sparks is a question which is still discussed with uncertainty.
 It is probably safe to presume that the discharge is an arc, and that the burning paper furnishes hydrogen to this arc, thus steadying it in constancy of operation.
 It has been claimed that with the Von Lepel system it is possible to cover ranges of 300 miles with less than $\frac{1}{2}$ K. W. of primary power.
-Should this be correct, there is but little doubt that it is the most efficient system in use at the present time, including the Telefunken quenched spark system.
+Should this be correct, there is but little doubt that it is the most efficient system in use at the present time including the Telefunken quenched spark system.

+be correct, there is but fifthe doubt that it is the most entered system in use at the present time, including the Telefunken quenched spark system.
 The arc operates on currents as low as 300 to 500 volts, a transformer being unnecessary if a motor-generator set is employed to raise the current.
-Direct current is employed at a consumption of 1 to 2 amperes.
-Owing to the extreme simplicity of the Von Lepel instruments, it is admirably adapted for portable purposes.
-As in the Telefunken system, the condenser is made of mica or paraffined paper, but is only 4 cubic inches in dimensions.
+Direct cur-rent is employed at a consumption of 1 to 2 amperes.
+Owing to the extreme simpli-city of the Von Lepel instruments, it is admirably adapted for portable purposes.
+As in the Telefunken system, the condenser is made of mica or paraffined paper, but is only 4 cubic inches in dimensions. but is only 4 cubic inches in dimensions.

 The wiring diagram of the Von Lepel system shown in fig. 7 illustrates the connections.
-It will be noted that as in the Telefunken system, the oscillation circuit is separately tuned by its own inductance while the aerial also is separately tuned and has an additional aerial inductance for long wave-lengths.
-The Poulsen system introduced by Valdemar Poulsen, a Dane, in 1903, is based to dow with
+It will be noted that as in the Telefunken system, the oscillation circuit is separately tuned by its own inductance while the aerial also is separately tuned and has an additional aerial inductance for long wavé-lengths.
 The Poulsen system introduced by Valdemar Poulsen, a Dane, in 1903, is based on the arc principle of producing electrical oscillations, and is used to-day with much success.
 It possesses many advantages in common with the Telefunken quenched spark system.

 The Poulsen system is based on the experiments performed by Duddell in 1900, in which an arc was made to produce electrical oscillations and give out a musical note when shunted with an inductance and condenser.
 It has since been called the singing arc.
 Fig. 8 illustrates the Duddell singing arc hook-up, in which it will be noted that a choke coil is used to prevent the oscillations from backing through the generator, and instead are made to charge the condenser and then discharge through the inductance and arc.
-The following explanation illustrates the reason why electrical oscillations are formed when an arc is shunted by a capacity and inductance.
+The following explanation illustrates the reason why electrical oscillations are formed when an arc is shunted by a capacity and inductance inductance.